 Don’t Worry If You Forgot to Update WordPress

 When was the last time you updated your WordPress plugins and themes?
 Or WordPress itself?
 If the answer is “a long time ago”, there’s no need to panic.
-You can easily update WordPress and without breaking things.
+You can easily update WordPress without breaking things.

 Updating the plugins is a good idea, of course.
-Doing so ensures that you have the latest code for purposes of improving security, performance, and getting rid of bugs found in prior versions.
+Doing so ensures that you have the latest code for purposes of improving security, enhancing performance, and getting rid of bugs found in prior versions.

 However, WordPress updates are something that a lot of website owners find to be uncomfortable at the very least and terrifying at the worst.
 And with good reason!
 If you update WordPress plugins, themes, and/or core files, and it breaks your site, you have to scramble to restore the prior version of the stuff you updated.
 Or, even worse, you have to restore your entire site from a backup!